towersvault/shinpokered/README.md

 - Minor timing fix to title object palette loading
 - Fixed Raticate not appearing in Unknown Dungeon 2F in Blue-Jp
-- Fixed incorrect encounters on route 13 for some versions
+- Fixed incorrect encounters on route 13 for some versions v1.23.04
+- Tweaked a flag for shinies so it can be used as a debugging toggle
+- The girl in Oak's lab toggles a built-in randomizer for wild pokemon
+  - Shuffles all pokemon that can be gained through walking, surfing, fishing, or from the game corner
+  - Randomizes using a saved seed value, so the shuffled order is always preserved between play sessions
+  - A new random seed is generated upon each new game
+  - There are three pokemon lists based on base-stat-total; A, B, and C tiers
+  - Pokemon are only shuffled within their own list in order to maintain some modicum of balance
+  - Scripted events are unaffected (gifts, in-game trades, static encounters, etc)
+  - The game's five legendary pokemon are excluded from randomization
+  - The AREA feature of the pokedex automatically adjusts to show the new pokemon locations

 #Bugfixes: